-Applications for leave of absence of not more than seven days should be made to the proper dean.
-Leave of absence for more than seven days requires the approval of the Office of the Provost.
+Applications for leave of absence of not more than seven days should be made to the applicable dean; applications for leave of absence for more than seven days require the approval of the Office of the Provost.

-The salary of a full-time faculty member (Code 102) may be continued for up to six months at the discretion of the dean, for absence caused by illness or disability, subject to approval by the Office of the Provost.
+The salary of a Tenured/Tenure Track Faculty or a Full-Time Non-Tenure Track/Contract Faculty member may be continued for up to six months at the discretion of the dean, for absence caused by illness or disability, subject to approval by the Office of the Provost.

 Legally, an absence caused by inability to work because of pregnancy, childbirth, or related medical conditions must be treated at least as favorably as an absence caused by illness or disability for all employment-related purposes.
 At the time a faculty member gives birth, she is entitled to an aggregate of six consecutive weeks of paid maternity leave preceding and following the date of birth.